What You Need to Know about Mobile App Localization in 2023!

 You should notify your developer about how text may shrink or expand based on the language it’s being translated to.

-For example, if you’re localizing your app from English into Arabic, your text will expand by roughly 25%, whereas when translating from English to Korean, your mobile app text will shrink by 10% to 15%.
+For example, if you’re localizing your app from English to Arabic, your text will expand by roughly 25%, whereas when translating from English to Korean, your mobile app text will shrink by 10% to 15%.

 Translating your mobile app from English to German may see your text expanding by 10% to as much as 30%.